Skip to main content

 • Applicants will need to submit photos of the completed work and advise OPRD staff when the temporary structure has been built.

-• Failure to remove the structure within one calendar year may result in forfeiture of all or part of the bond or security and/or enforcement action including civil penalties.
+• Failure to secure an ocean shore alteration permit for a long-term solution or remove the materials and restore the ocean shore by the date specified in th epermit may result in forfeiture of all or part of the bond or security and/or enforcement action including civil penalties and removal of the materials.

 • Removal and restoration of the beach is at the landowner’s expense.

-• OPRD recommends working with Ocean Shore staff as soon as possible to begin the permanent permitting process.
+• OPRD recommends working with Ocean Shore staff as soon as possible to begin the permitting process for any long-term solutions.

 Emergency Alterations Permit Line